Procedure for Making Claims of Copyright Infringement

 Veblr Copyright Agent contact information:

-Mr Popat Media Services (P) Ltd.
+Veblr Media Services Pvt.
+Ltd.

 If you believe in good faith that a notice of copyright infringement has been wrongly filed against you, you may send Veblr a counter-notice.
 All notices with respect to Veblr should be sent to the Veblr Copyright Agent.
 Veblr suggests that you consult your legal advisor before filing a notice or counter-notice.
 You expressly acknowledge and agree that Veblr shall not be liable to you under any circumstances for declining to replace material.
 Also, be aware that there can be penalties for false claims under the DMCA.